-- Fever of 100.4 degrees Fahrenheit or higher. - Vomiting or diarrhea. - Severe sore throat, nasal or eye discharge. - An unidentified rash. - An infectious disease or condition (pinkeye, chicken pox, measles, head lice, ringworm, etc.).
+• Fever of 100.4 degrees Fahrenheit or higher.

+- Vomiting or diarrhea. - Severe sore throat, nasal or eye discharge. - An unidentified rash. - An infectious disease or condition (pinkeye, chicken pox, measles, untreated head lice, uncovered ringworm, etc.).

-If a child is prescribed antibiotics for an infectious disease, the child must be on the medication for at least 24 hours before returning to the camp program.
+If a child is prescribed antibiotics for a bacterial infection, the child must be on the medication for at least 24 hours (or as specified in writing by a physician) before returning to the camp program.
 If your child has a communicable disease, please notify the camp director as soon as possible.
 If a camper becomes ill while at camp, parents will be contacted to pick up the child.
-In the meantime, the child will be isolated and made comfortable, within sight and sound of an adult.
+In the meantime, the child will be separated from other children and made comfortable, within sight and sound of an adult.
 If a parent or guardian cannot be reached, the emergency contact person listed on the registration form will be contacted.
 A parent/guardian/emergency contact must pick up the ill child within one hour after being contacted.